System Design Space

 Continuous Architecture in Practice

-Practical continuation of fitness functions: continuous feedback loops and architecture decisions as an ongoing process.
+A practical continuation of the same idea: constant feedback and architecture as an ongoing process.

 Read review